 Primary responsibility for knowing and abiding by the provisions of all components of the college Alcohol Policy rests with each individual.
 The use of alcoholic beverages must be in compliance with approved federal, Commonwealth and local laws as well as Merrimack College policies pertaining to campus events and residence areas, including, but not limited to, those outlined in this policy.
 At any time, as determined by the amount of noise, numbers of people and traffic patterns, the college reserves the right to suspend the ability to consume or possess alcohol within any given area.

-8. The possession and/or use of funnels, ice luges, beer bongs, or any other device used to consume alcohol without regard for moderation is strictly prohibited.
+- The possession and/or use of funnels, ice luges, beer bongs, shotgun gun or any other device used to consume alcohol without regard for moderation is strictly prohibited.
 Also, games (including, but not limited to Beer Pong with or without alcohol) in which the object is to consume alcohol/liquid without regard for moderation is strictly prohibited.
+Tables clearly marked with layouts for common drinking games are prohibited.

 Living in a residence hall is a community living experience where all members have certain rights and responsibilities.
 In addition to the regulations described in the General Alcohol Policy, the following standards of behavior are designed to maximize the positive aspects of residence hall living.
 Alcoholic beverages may be consumed in the privacy of a resident’s room provided all General Alcohol Policies are adhered to, as well as the following:

-2. Ash Center, Deegan East and West are all DRY residence areas.
+- Ash Centre, Deegan East and West are all DRY residence areas.
 Regardless of age you cannot be in possession or in the presence of alcohol in these areas.

 Social Host Liability & Registered Events